-This Evidence of Coverage booklet tells you how to get your Medicare medical care coverage through our plan.
+This Evidence of Coverage booklet tells you how to get your Medicare medical care and prescription drug coverage through our plan.
 This booklet explains your rights and responsibilities, what is covered, and what you pay as a member of the plan.